franzbra/OOP_RPG_GAME/README.md

 ### Chatbot ###
 - [ ] If new characters are evil, they will steal items from the tribe, attack or curse them(depending on their class)
-- [ ] If the communication/intelligence of the bot is lower than yours, you could try to invite him to join your tribe.
+- [ x] If the communication/intelligence of the bot is lower than yours, you could try to invite him to join your tribe.

 ### Monsters ###
 - [x] Add dexterity